nmshd/documentation/_includes/scenarios/integrate/requests-over-messages.md

 ### Runtime automation

-No matter if you accepted or rejected the Request: the response is similar.
+No matter if you accepted or rejected the Request, the response will be similar.
 You can see that the Request moved to status `Decided`.
 This is where the enmeshed Runtime steps in and handles the Request based on you decision.
-It will move the Request to status `Completed` and send the Response to the Sender via a Message.
-This behavior can be observed by querying the Request again after a few seconds (`GET /api/v2/Requests/Incoming/{id}`).
+It will move the Request to status `Completed` and send the [Response]({% link _docs_integrate/data-model-overview.md %}#response) to the Sender via a Message.
+This behavior can be observed by [querying the Request]({% link _docs_use-cases/use-case-consumption-get-incoming-request.md %}) again after a few seconds.

 ## Sync the Response

-The Sender will receive the Response as a Message.
-Therefore you have to synchronize the Sender Connector (`GET /api/v2/Account/Sync`).
+The Sender will receive the Response via a Message.
+For this, you have to [synchronize the Sender Connector]({% link _docs_use-cases/use-case-transport-synchronize-updates-of-backbone.md %}).

 After a few seconds the Request has moved to status `Completed` and the Response is available in the `response` property of the Request.
-You can observe this by querying the Request via `GET /api/v2/Requests/Outgoing/{id}` on the Sender Connector.
+You can observe this by [querying the Request]({% link _docs_use-cases/use-case-consumption-get-outgoing-request.md %}) on the Sender Connector.